brunoais/fullstack-coding-challenge/README.md

 `UNBABEL_API_KEY=some-key-you-have docker-compose -f server-compose.yaml up`

+There's also `docker_start.sh` if you prefer.
+You may also start the server with gunicorn by running `start.sh`

-You may also specify `UNBABEL_USERNAME` if you are not using the default "fullstack-challenge"
+You may also specify `UNBABEL_USERNAME` environment variable if you are not using the default one ("fullstack-challenge").